 On the occasion of the solo exhibition at the White Cube Gallery West Palm Beach, which starts tomorrow, I would like to write a short portrait of the exceptional artist Park Seo-Bo.

 Park Seo-Bo (b.
-1931) is one of the leading figures in contemporary Korean art and one of the founders of the Dansaekhwa movement.
+1931 – 2023) was one of the leading figures in contemporary Korean art and one of the founders of the Dansaekhwa movement.
 His work is characterized by a combination of abstraction, monochrome colors, and a minimalist aesthetic.
 They convey a sense of tranquility, freedom, and infinity.

 Dansaekhwa is a fusion of traditional Korean philosophy and Western abstraction.
 The movement emerged in South Korea in the 1970s, amid a wave of social and political unrest.
 It was a reaction to the repressive political climate, but also a desire to express something new – independent of the influences of the Western world.
 If you want to learn more about this movement with its monochrome and meditative works, check out this article.